Accelerated gradient methods with absolute and relative noise in the gradient: Ideas behind the results

-But in general situation there is a problem in the assumption ``if $\tilde{R}$ is bounded''.
-As we may see from example~\eqref{example} in general degenerate regime only such bound takes place \cite{gasnikov2017modern}.
-This dependence spoils the result.
-The growth of $\tilde{R}$ we observe in different experiments.
-In the paper below we investigate this problem.
-In particular, we propose an alternative approach to regularization\footnote{By using regularization we can guarantee $\mu\sim\varepsilon$ and therefore with $\delta_{\eqref{inexact}}\sim\varepsilon$ we have the desired $\tilde{R}\simeq R$.} that is based on ``early stopping''\footnote{This terminology is popular also in Machine Learning community, where ``early stopping'' is used also as alternative to regularization to prevent overfitting \cite{goodfellow2016deep}.} of considered iterative procedure by developing proper stopping rule.
+Previous works mainly rely on the assumption that $\tilde{R}$ is bounded.
+As we may see from example~\eqref{example}, in general, when the strong convexity parameter $\mu$ is small compared to the desired accuracy $\varepsilon$, only a bound

+is possible to obtain \cite{gasnikov2017modern}.
+This bound leads to very pessimistic estimates.
+Moreover, the growth of $\tilde{R}$ is observed in different numerical experiments and in theoretical estimates caused by error accumulation.
+In our work, we investigate this problem and, in particular, propose an alternative to regularization\footnote{By using regularization we can guarantee $\mu\sim\varepsilon$ and therefore with $\delta_{\eqref{inexact}}\sim\varepsilon$ we have the desired estimate $\tilde{R}\simeq R$.} approach that is based on ``early stopping''\footnote{This terminology is popular also in Machine Learning community, where ``early stopping'' is used also as an alternative to regularization to prevent overfitting \cite{goodfellow2016deep}.} of the considered iterative procedure by developing proper stopping rule.